Culture of Indian Art and Dance

 Indian culture is as vast as its beauty.
 It is known for its tradition, art and architecture, people from various religious and ethnic groups, monuments, and historical places, its various States and their beauty and it is also famous for its food.

-However to know the Indian culture more deeply we can refer to the art and tradition of India.
-When we talk about the Indian culture and eager to understand about the same, then it can be known through the most fascinating art forms.
+However, to know the Indian culture more deeply we can refer to the art and tradition of India.
+When we talk about Indian culture and eager to understand the same, then it can be known through the most fascinating art forms.